Links to my Build Logs – Current Projects

 The Lumberyard The lumberyard supplies milled wood and boards of a large variety of species.
 They also produce timbering kits of most Hahn models and a few of their own that include plans, laser cut building jig and some key laser cut parts.
 Also custom combinations are available on request for those who just need the jig, but not the laser cut parts, etc.

 S.H.
-Goode & Sons I’d forgotten about these folks until I met Steve Goode at a recent miniatures show.
-This guy has absolutely the highest quality modeling wood that I’ve ever seen.
-It’s a bit pricier, but with him it’s about quality.
+Goode & Sons This shop has absolutely the highest quality modeling wood that I’ve ever seen.
+It’s a bit pricier than some and pieces are generally shorter that what other provide, but with him it’s about quality.
 For larger quantities of wood, you might want to go elsewhere.
 But for those things that really stand out, you want the finest looking wood you can find and Goode & Sons is hard to beat.
 [Note: Ships only to USA and Canada.]
+The shop also mills a very wide selection of wood varieties.

 National Balsa Sells more than what the name implies.
 This company sells basswood, cherry, mahogany, maple, sitka spruce, walnut and birch plywood as well as balsa.
 This is more large scale stuff, good for building up hulls in bread-and-butter fashion, so they sell stuff in planks, but also in smaller sheets as well as milled strips down to about 1/16″.